Operation Kaika: Opening

 As the American-led force of 9 Special Forces soldiers, 8 regular American soldiers and 48 Afghan soldiers approached the villages to be "swept" for insurgents, they were surprised to find the Afghan militants had "sophisticated communications" and heavy weaponry awaiting their arrival - and were quickly surrounded.

-Pinned down in the city, the Americans organised a team of 20 Afghan soldiers and several Special Forces to try and penetrate the surrounding teams of militants and make it through to the village's graveyard, where it was believed the militants were being commanded.
+Pinned down in the city, the Americans organised a team of 20 Afghan soldiers and several Special Forces to try to penetrate the surrounding teams of militants and make it through to the village's graveyard, where it was believed the militants were being commanded.
 The militants allowed the small splinter group to "escape" to the graveyard, where they discovered it had been a trap and they were surrounded.

 American Sgt.
 Matthew Binney was wounded by machine gun fire in the head, shoulder and arm.
 Sgt.
 Joe Fuerst was mortally wounded by the shock of a rocket propelled grenade and Master Sgt.
 Thomas Maholic was killed by a single gunshot wound in the head.
 The Afghan interpreter with them, dubbed "Jacob", then heard the militants yell out to him, explaining that they wanted to capture the Americans alive, and would allow him to leave unharmed.
 "Jacob" then radioed back to Ford's crew who were still pinned down in the village and requested permission to kill the two wounded Americans to prevent their capture.
 He was denied that request, and Ford promised him that help was en route.
 Jacob fought off the Taliban until O’Conner removed his body armor and low crawled out to Jacob’s position and together they recovered wounded Binney and Fuerst’s body, back to the compound.

 American airstrikes, including close support by AH-64 Apache helicopters, allowed the US and Afghan troops to escape while inflicting heavy losses on the Taliban.

 Two US Army soldiers, and approximately 120 insurgents were killed.